tommyc2/LampBots/README.md

 # Lamp Bot Project:

+### Note: Requires atleast Python 3.10.
+Use pip3 to install requirements in 'requirements.txt'

 - Project Iteration on a servo controlled lamp using OpenCV library & Python.

 ## Servo Functions: